 You might be wondering why on earth you would cook meat in soda… Well it’s because it contains caramelized sugars, flavorings derived from several different spices, and acid, which all work together to give the meat amazing flavor and texture as it cooks.

 The ribs come out fall off the bone delicious!
 And you wouldn’t believe how effortless they are to make – simple, flavorful and so yummy.

 I know this sounds a little strange, and isn’t the most typical way to cook ribs, but I assure you that boiling and then grilling your ribs will result in the most tender and juicy meat!

 BOIL.
-Place the Dr. Pepper and ribs in a large stock pot.
+Place the ribs in a large stock pot.
+Add soda until it covers the ribs.
 Boil for three hours.